bensiron/Encoder/README.md

 Encoder is a simple demonstration of using DPAPI to encode or decode text.

-More precisely, the text is encoded as a UTF-8 byte stream, then encode using the Windows DPAPI to a blob, then displayed the blob in hexadecimal.
+More precisely, the text is encoded as a UTF-8 byte stream, then encoded using the Windows DPAPI to a blob, then displayed in hexadecimal.
 Decoding is the reverse of this process.

 Encoder runs using .NET 4.0, and displays a simple form using WPF.